 The Company determines if an arrangement is a lease at inception.
-Operating leases are included in operating lease right-of-use ("ROU") assets, accrued liabilities, and noncurrent operating lease liabilities in the Company's consolidated balance sheets.
+Operating leases are included in operating lease ROU assets, accrued liabilities, and noncurrent operating lease liabilities in the Company's consolidated balance sheets.
 The ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
-As most of the leases do not provide an implicit rate, the Company generally uses its incremental borrowing rate based on the estimated rate of interest for collateralized borrowing over a similar term of the lease payments are factored into the valuation of ROU assets and liabilities when it is reasonably certain that the Company will exercise that option.
+As most of the leases do not provide an implicit rate, the Company generally uses its incremental borrowing rate based on the estimated rate of interest for collateralized borrowing over a similar term of the lease payments at commencement date.
+The Company's lease terms may include options to extend or terminate the lease, and these terms are factored into the valuation of ROU assets and liabilities when it is reasonably certain that the Company will exercise that option.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.
-As a practical expedient, the Company elected, for all office and facility leases, not to separate non-lease components from lease components and instead to account for each separate lease component and its associated non-lease components as a single lease component.
-For additional information regarding the Company's leases, refer to "Note 8 - Leases."